uchicago-cs/cmsc22000/website/hw/hw8.rst

 libraries and binaries in system-wide locations, which require root privileges to modify.

-Now, go back to the terminal and run the following commands (these are based on the official Docker `installation documentation <https://docs.docker.com/install/linux/docker-ce/ubuntu/>`__):
+Now, run the following commands (these are based on the official Docker `installation documentation <https://docs.docker.com/install/linux/docker-ce/ubuntu/>`__):